tad-lispy/uvaga/readme.md

 The problem
 -----------

 In medium and large organisations and in general public there is often insufficient proliferation of information.
-Individual stakeholders know what could be improved, and sometimes how to improve it, but it's often the organisational barrier to share their concerns is too high.
+Individual stakeholders know what could be improved, and sometimes how to improve it, but often the organisational barrier to share their concerns is too high.

 The solution
 ------------

-Let people share their experience and concerns with other members of organisation or society on all levels in
+Let people share their experience and concerns with other members of organisation or society on all levels in a way, that is

 *   __easy__,
 *   __non-obtrusive__ and
-*   __engaging__ way.
+*   __engaging__.

-Allow decision makers to __track__ and to __analyse__ issues and to engage in dialog with other stakeholders.
+Allow decision makers to __track__ and to __analyse__ issues and to __engage__ in dialog with other stakeholders.

 User stories
 ------------